 I still can’t comprehend why people ask me this question over and over again.

 Will it make any difference if I get married?
-Will it affect you in anyway, directly or indirectly?
+Will it affect you in any way, directly or indirectly?
 Will you get ANY benefits from it?
 NO, right?!

 What makes it even worst is that, when some people ask me whether or not I have a boyfriend (and I say no, for obvious reasons), they stare at me as if I’m not supposed to be single.
-As if I have passed the deadline of getting a boyfriend.
+As if I have passed the deadline for getting a boyfriend.
 As if I’m not capable of falling in love.
 As if being single is a curse.
 And a lot more as ifs that I can’t even write here.

 Don’t get me wrong.
 I appreciate your concern.
 The fact that I may stay single for the rest of my life.
 The fact that nobody would be interested in me after I turn 30.
 The fact that nobody would have a second glance at a very independent woman.

-But oooh pleaaaase.
+But oooh pleeease.
 Get over it.
 It’s not the end of the world.
 Life is not only about having a boyfriend or getting married.
 I still have countless dreams to catch, numerous places to visit, many problems to solve, a lot of things to choose, and many things to worry about.
 The time will eventually come.
 Today.
 Tomorrow.
 The day after tomorrow.
 Next month.
 Next year.
 Or even in 5 years time.
 It’s not me — nor you — to decide.

 I know that some of you just want to make jokes or have a meaningless conversation to break the ice, BUT can you ask something else?
-There are tons of questions that you can ask other than my status.
+There are tonnes of questions that you can ask other than my status.
 Right?

-You’re running out of ideas?
+Are you running out of ideas?
 Well.
 Perhaps you can ask me about my day.
 My passion.
 The most embarrassing thing I did.
 The exciting places I’ve been to.
 My plans for the future.
 My views on Egyptian Revolution.
 My travel plans.